Dr Ellen Poliakoff

 Attention, the body and medically unexplained symptoms: I am interested in how we pay attention to touch and the body.
-I am collaborating with Dr Richard Brown and Dr Donna Lloyd to investigate how threat affects attention to the body and whether this is affected in patients with medically unexplained symptoms.
+I am collaborating with Dr Richard Brown and Dr Donna Lloyd to investigate how we may misperceive tactile stimuli and how this process may be affected in patients with medically unexplained symptoms.

-Ageing, attention and multisensory integration: Integrating information from different modalities (vision, hearing, touch) is of fundamental importance in everyday life.
-I have recently begun investigating how visuotactile processes are affected in old age.
+Multisensory integration: Integrating information from different modalities (vision, hearing, touch) is of fundamental importance in everyday life.
+I am working with Emma Gowen to investigate how these processes are affected by autism and in old age.

-- I am the Psychology course coordinator for the BSc(hons) Cognitive Neuroscience and Psychology degree
+- First year tutor for BSc(hons) Cognitive Neuroscience and Psychology students

 I completed my BSc in Psychology and Neuroscience at the University of Manchester in June 1998.
 I carried out my PhD (‘Tactile Spatial Attention and Parkinson’s Disease’) at the University of Manchester , which I completed in 2002.
 I then worked for 18 months as a Postdoctoral Research Associate with Professor Graham Barnes at UMIST, before taking up a lectureship at the School of Psychological Sciences in September 2003.
 I became a senior lecturer in 2010.